Big Star Copywriting

 The conventional SEO wisdom might suggest that you write a description for every product you have so you can rank for each page separately, thus increasing your keyword reach.

-So let’s say you’ve got men’s Mr Tickle socks in four different colourways then you write a separate product page for each one.
-However, because customers are increasingly using mobile devices, it’s not good usability for them to have to click through four different pages to see each colour when you could just have that functionality on one page.
+So, let’s say you have men’s Mr Tickle socks in four different colourways and write a separate product page for each one.
+However, because customers increasingly use mobile devices, it’s not good usability for them to have to click through four different pages to see each colour when you could just have that functionality on one page.

 As we’ve come back to again and again in this article – the mantra is: think of the user.
 What benefits the user should also help your SEO.